erights/Orthogonal-Classes/README.md

   }
 }
 ```
 Class scoped lexical function declarations appear to be a better solution for most private method on prototype use cases.
-There will be presented in separate proposal.
+These will be presented in separate proposal.

 ### Summary of Disallowed Member Definitions